 In Geshe Kelsang’s various books and oral teachings, he has used a one-word description to point out the object of meditation, the mind itself: “Clarity”.
 We meditate on clarity, and the implications of that term.
 In particular, two things are being implied:

 - The mind is clear in that it has no form.
-It is the only thing that always lacks form.
-It is a formless It has no physical properties whatsoever, it is not molecularly constituted.
+It always lacks form.
+It is a formless awareness.
+A formless continuum.
+It has no physical properties whatsoever, it is not molecularly constituted.
 It has no shape, no size, no location.
 It has no color.
 You cannot touch it or squeeze it or look at it, and you cannot hear it.
 There’s already a lot there to contemplate.
 What does it mean for something to be not physical?
 We are looking for a non-physical thing.
 Or an inner empty space, as Venerable Geshe-la sometimes puts it.

 - The second implication of clarity is that it possesses power – the power to perceive, to know, to remember, to imagine, to create.
 The mind is like an inner empty space that is aware.
 It is awareness itself.